DasarathanSampath/theDataTalks/docs/en/politics/delhi-over-view-of-legislative-results.md

 India (had no election in this period)\
 1966 to 1990 -- Delhi Metropolitan council under the direct control of Governor of Delhi (had three elections in 1972, 1977 & 1983)\
-From 1991 -- Formally known as NCT of Delhi which is an union territory and has its own legislatures (had 6 elections in 1993, 1998, 2003, 2008, 2013 & 2015)
+From 1991 -- Formally known as NCT of Delhi which is a union territory and has its own legislatures (had 6 elections in 1993, 1998, 2003, 2008, 2013 & 2015)